LCTT/TranslateProject/sources/talk/20141223 20 Linux Commands Interview Questions & Answers.md

     # patch < diff_file

-**Q:6 What is use of aspell ?**
+**问:6 What is use of aspell ?**

-Ans: As the name suggest aspell is an interactive spelling checker in linux operating system.
+答: As the name suggest aspell is an interactive spelling checker in linux operating system.
 The aspell command is the successor to an earlier program named ispell, and can be used, for the most part, as a drop-in replacement.
 While the aspell program is mostly used by other programs that require spell-checking capability, it can also be used very effectively as a stand-alone tool from the command line.

-**Q:7 How to check the SPF record of domain from command line ?**
+**问:7 How to check the SPF record of domain from command line ?**

-Ans: We can check SPF record of a domain using dig command.
+答: We can check SPF record of a domain using dig command.
 Example is shown below :

     linuxtechi@localhost:~$ dig -t TXT google.com

-**Q:8 How to identify which package the specified file (/etc/fstab) is associated with in linux ?**
+**问:8 How to identify which package the specified file (/etc/fstab) is associated with in linux ?**

-Ans: # rpm -qf /etc/fstab
+答: # rpm -qf /etc/fstab

 Above command will list the package which provides file “/etc/fstab”

-**Q:9 Which command is used to check the status of bond0 ?**
+**问:9 Which command is used to check the status of bond0 ?**

-Ans: cat /proc/net/bonding/bond0
+答: cat /proc/net/bonding/bond0

-**Q:10 What is the use of /proc file system in linux ?**
+**问:10 What is the use of /proc file system in linux ?**

-Ans: The /proc file system is a RAM based file system which maintains information about the current state of the running kernel including details on CPU, memory, partitioning, interrupts, I/O addresses, DMA channels, and running processes.
+答: The /proc file system is a RAM based file system which maintains information about the current state of the running kernel including details on CPU, memory, partitioning, interrupts, I/O addresses, DMA channels, and running processes.
 This file system is represented by various files which do not actually store the information, they point to the information in the memory.
 The /proc file system is maintained automatically by the system.

-**Q:11 How to find files larger than 10MB in size in /usr directory ?**
+**问:11 How to find files larger than 10MB in size in /usr directory ?**

-Ans: # find /usr -size +10M
+答: # find /usr -size +10M

-**Q:12 How to find files in the /home directory that were modified more than 120 days ago ?**
+**问:12 How to find files in the /home directory that were modified more than 120 days ago ?**

-Ans: # find /home -mtime +l20
+答: # find /home -mtime +l20

-**Q:13 How to find files in the /var directory that have not been accessed in the last 90 days ?**
+**问:13 How to find files in the /var directory that have not been accessed in the last 90 days ?**

-Ans: # find /var -atime -90
+答: # find /var -atime -90

-**Q:14 Search for core files in the entire directory tree and delete them as found without prompting for confirmation**
+**问:14 Search for core files in the entire directory tree and delete them as found without prompting for confirmation**

-Ans: # find / -name core -exec rm {} \;
+答: # find / -name core -exec rm {} \;

-**Q:15 What is the purpose of strings command ?**
+**问:15 What is the purpose of strings command ?**

-Ans: The strings command is used to extract and display the legible contents of a non-text file.
+答: The strings command is used to extract and display the legible contents of a non-text file.

-**Q:16 What is the use tee filter ?**
+**问:16 What is the use tee filter ?**

-Ans: The tee filter is used to send an output to more than one destination.
+答: The tee filter is used to send an output to more than one destination.
 It can send one copy of the output to a file and another to the screen (or some other program) if used with pipe.

     linuxtechi@localhost:~$ ll /etc | nl | tee /tmp/ll.out

 In the above example, the output from ll is numbered and captured in /tmp/ll.out file.
 The output is also displayed on the screen.

-**Q:17 What would the command export PS1 = ”$LOGNAME@`hostname`:\$PWD: do ?**
+**问:17 What would the command export PS1 = ”$LOGNAME@`hostname`:\$PWD: do ?**

-Ans: The export command provided will change the login prompt to display username, hostname, and the current working directory.
+答: The export command provided will change the login prompt to display username, hostname, and the current working directory.

-**Q:18 What would the command ll | awk ‘{print $3,”owns”,$9}’ do ?**
+**问:18 What would the command ll | awk ‘{print $3,”owns”,$9}’ do ?**

-Ans: The ll command provided will display file names and their owners.
+答: The ll command provided will display file names and their owners.

-**Q:19 What is the use of at command in linux ?**
+**问:19 What is the use of at command in linux ?**

-Ans: The at command is used to schedule a one-time execution of a program in the future.
+答: The at command is used to schedule a one-time execution of a program in the future.
 All submitted jobs are spooled in the /var/spool/at directory and executed by the atd daemon when the scheduled time arrives.

-**Q:20 What is the role of lspci command in linux ?**
+**问:20 What is the role of lspci command in linux ?**

-Ans: The lspci command displays information about PCI buses and the devices attached to your system.
+答: The lspci command displays information about PCI buses and the devices attached to your system.
 Specify -v, -vv, or -vvv for detailed output.
 With the -m option, the command produces more legible output.

 --------------------------------------------------------------------------------